 Producing maximum growth and quality this Spring will require addressing any nutrient requirements and deficiencies, and foliars are the ideal nutrient format at this stage of pasture development.

-It will generally be the most deficient nutrient that dictates how much growth is ultimately achieved.
+Generally the most deficient nutrient dictates how much growth is ultimately achieved.

 Obtain advice specific to your pastures needs